85°, New York City, NY

 Water Skiing class took place in a new Sport Haven ski boat with Grandpa at the helm.
 He would pull Robert every day until he finally got up and was able to easily circumvent the lake.
 Again there was a lot of gurgling going on.
 Ski class taught him that perseverance opens up new experiences.

-Eventually, but long before my father experienced the camp, George Augustus fell ill and passed - leaving the farm to Anna and the kids, now adults.
-Many of the kids had moved into the city - meaning the simplest thing to do was split up and sell the farm.
+George Augustus eventually fell ill and left the farm to Anna and the kids.
+Many of the kids had moved into the city, and the simplest thing to do was split up and sell the farm.
+In the wake of George's death (sometime shortly after the start of WWII) his son Charlie painted the original sign HATETOQUIT sign.
+One can only assume it was oral tradition before this.

-George, who now looks after the Camp, feels that the phrase reflects a core personality trait of our family: “We seem to be very inwardly focused people who like to solve our own problems.
+“We (the Cuttings) seem to be very inwardly focused people who like to solve our own problems.
 HATETOQUIT was an expression of that intent.”
-We’ve never been a religious family, so this checks out.
-Who says agnostics can’t have a little Protestant work ethic?

 Dedicated to Robert Cutting Jr. ♥